 Will you be taking the Selective test soon?
-If the answer is yes, you must know that the reading section is one of the most critical parts on the test.
-Here is how you can go about preparing for it in the best possible manner:
+If the answer is yes, you must know that the reading section is one of the critical parts on the test.
+Explore various preparation methods to navigate this portion effectively.

 Improving Argumentative Reading Text

 Exploring the editorial section of a newspaper can provide insights into argument construction.
 Regular engagement with editorial articles may offer a perspective that could be helpful in honing argumentative reading and writing skills, although improvement is subjective and may vary from individual to individual

 On the other end of the spectrum, an improvement in reading creative text skills cannot be as direct.
 Why?
 Well, it’s because creative text requires you to flex your mind muscles unlike you’ve ever done before.
 Ideally, it would help if you read as much fiction as possible so that you’re able to get a grip on how other people go about flexing their creativity.
 However, if you’re not a big fan of books than movies can be next best thing.

 Reading comprehensions is another hurdle that you’ll need to deal with on the Selective reading test.
 When it comes to comprehensions, you can try to solve the sample or past reading tests.
 Regardless of your practice, there may be a chance of you getting a comprehension wrong on the exam.
 Practicing can help build familiarity and confidence, although it doesn't assure perfect comprehension or a specific outcome on the exam

 Give Yourself Time

 Preparing for the selective reading test can vary widely among individuals.
 It's often suggested that students begin familiarising themselves with the material well in advance of the test, although the exact time frame may differ based on personal learning pace.